 Perihelion Precession

-Every planet’s perihelion (closest approach to the Sun) slowly rotates around the Sun — a phenomenon called perihelion precession.
+Every planet’s perihelion (closest approach to the Sun) slowly rotates around the Sun — perihelion precession.
 Standard celestial mechanics attributes this to gravitational perturbations from other planets.
 The Holistic Universe Model proposes that part of the apparent rate is also a reference-frame effect from Earth’s own motion.

-The rate of precession can be estimated by averaging gravitational pulls from other planets over many orbits.
-The table below compares the WebGeocalc observed rate (1800–2000 trend), the Holistic Universe Model’s prediction, and two theoretical predictions — Fitzpatrick’s textbook secular value (Standish & Williams 1992) and a 19th-century analytical approximation (Lagrange–Laplace, “L-L Theory”).
-All values at epoch J2000, relative to fixed stars (ICRF — the inertial reference frame defined by distant quasars):
+The table below compares the WebGeocalc observed rate (1800–2000 trend), the model’s prediction, Fitzpatrick’s textbook secular value (Standish & Williams 1992), and a 19th-century analytical approximation (Lagrange–Laplace, “L-L Theory”).
+All values at epoch J2000, relative to fixed stars (ICRF):

 | Planet | WebGeocalc at J2000 (″/cy) | Model at J2000 (″/cy) | Fitzpatrick (″/cy) | L-L Theory (″/cy) |